eegli/tinyparse/readme.md

 **I use this mostly for other pet projects of mine so it comes with some opinions**

 Tinyparse is made for parsing simple user input.
+It can parse arbitrary object literals and arrays of strings, usually, `process.argv.slice(2)`.

-- The object to parse into must have <`string`, `string` | `number` | `boolean`> key-value pairs (i.e., they must be _simple_)
+- The object to parse into must be of type `Record<string, string | number | boolean>`
-- The same restriction applies to JSON files to parse - they must be simple
+- When parsing JSON files, they must deserialized into the same simple `Record` shape

-**How it works**
+## What does it do?

-- The package **exports a single parser factory function** that creates a type-aware parser based on default values.
-The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

-- The parser checks the input and returns the defaults with updated matching property values
+The package **exports a single parser factory function** that creates a type-aware parser based on default values.
+The parser checks/parses the input and returns the updated matching properties from the default values.

-- Additionally, a `help()` function is returned from the factory that can be used to print all available options, sorted by `required`.
-This is most useful for CLI apps
+Additionally, the factory creates a `help()` function that can be used to print all available options, sorted by `required`.
+This is most useful for CLI apps.

 ## Installation